nais/doc/docs/guides/basics.md

 In this guide, we will show you how to build a simple web application and deploy it to NAIS.
 You will learn how to:

-- Dockerizing your application
+- Dockerize your application
-- Configuring your application for NAIS
+- Configure your application for NAIS
-- Building your application on GitHub Actions
+- Build your application on GitHub Actions
-- Deploying your application to NAIS
+- Deploy your application to NAIS

 ### Prerequisites